 Suggested by Alison of Exploration Solo

-For starters, there’s an outdoor museum walk, an art gallery housed in an old Woolworth’s with a functioning soda counter and a bookstore where you can sip champagne as you peruse the stacks.
+There’s an outdoor museum walk, an art gallery housed in an old Woolworths with a functioning soda counter and a bookstore where you can sip champagne as you peruse the stacks.

-Because it’s both a college town and a popular tourist destination, it has a unique vibe that’s bustling, yet relaxed.
+Because it’s both a college town and a popular tourist destination, it has a unique vibe that’s busy, yet relaxed.

 Asheville is perfect for solo travellers because:

 - It’s easy to get around with a car, Uber or via the hop-on-hop-off trolley

 - As a college town, there are many people downtown after dark offering increased safety

 - Restaurants are used to solo diners, and you won’t feel awkward dining alone